Saint-Laurent, Quebec: Geography

 Saint-Laurent is one of Montreal's outer boroughs located in the north central part of the island.
 It's bordered by Pierrefonds-Roxboro to the west, Ahuntsic-Cartierville to the north and east, and Côte-des-Neiges and the Town of Mount-Royal to the south.

 Saint-Laurent is home to many parks including the Bois-de-Liesse Nature Park.

-Notable neighbourhoods include Bois-Franc, Vieux Saint-Laurent and Norgate.
+Notable neighbourhoods include Bois-Franc, Vieux Saint-Laurent, Norgate and Saint-Laurent North.